Menu

 INTENT

-At Lyppard Grange Primary School, we want our pupils to develop an interest in the world in which we live, the people around it and the different environments that are found in it.
+At Lyppard Grange Primary School, our geography curriculum aims to inspire pupils to become curious and explorative thinkers with a diverse knowledge of the world.
+We want our pupils to think like a geographer.
+We want them to develop an interest in the world in which we live, the different environments that are found in it and the impact that humans can have on it.
 We want to foster their curiosity about the world around them that enables them to grow as geographers and as global citizens.
 We want them to gain local knowledge as well as wider place knowledge, making comparisons between them, and understand the processes, human and physical, that occur within those places.
-In addition, they will gain fieldwork skills that enable them to study those places, develop their understanding, and equip them for their future.
+In addition, they will gain fieldwork skills that enable them to study those places, work within a team, develop their understanding, and equip them for their future.
 As geographers at Lyppard Grange Primary School, we want our pupils to have an awareness of their responsibility in creating a sustainable future for our planet.

 Early Years Foundation Stage: Understanding the World